 Wednesday 10th October

-Dr Weisi Guo: 'Are we Stronger in an Increasingly Connected World?'.
+Dr Weisi Guo: 'Are We Stronger in an Increasingly Connected World?'
+(Abstract)

-Prof Jennifer Wen: 'Safety of Low Carbon Technology'.
+Prof. Jennifer Wen: 'Safety of Low Carbon Technology' (Abstract)

 Programme for Term 3 2017-18